Former ‘Le Reve’ music director dies at 47

 Michael Brennan and his friend and fellow composer-musician Keith Thompson co-founded The Composers Showcase of Las Vegas in May 2006.

+There was no sign of foul play.
+The cause and manner of Brennan’s death won’t be determined until his autopsy.

 Universally admired and respected in the Vegas entertainment community, Brennan was music director of “Le Reve” at Wynn Las Vegas for a decade, ending in 2017.
-Brennan also worked on “Starlight Express” at Las Vegas Hilton,”Mamma Mia!” at Mandalay Bay, “Avenue Q” at the Wynn,”Disney’s The Lion King” at Pantages Theater in L.A., and “Steve Wynn’s Showstoppers,” again at the Wynn.
+He also worked on “Starlight Express” at the Las Vegas Hilton, “Mamma Mia!” at Mandalay Bay, “Avenue Q” at Wynn, “Disney’s The Lion King” at the Pantages Theater in L.A., and “Steve Wynn’s Showstoppers,” again at Wynn.

 “He was a force of nature that lit up a room and sparked imagination wherever he went,” Madorma said.
 “No one could match his wit or humor.
 And I don’t think I ever met someone more invested in connecting creatives for projects.”

+Brennan was “Le Reve’s” music director when eight-time Oscar winner Alan Menken was recruited to refresh the show’s music.
+Though Steve Wynn ultimately declined to go forward with the new soundtrack, Menken and Brennan bonded during the creative process.

+“Michael was deeply involved in that project and got to know Menken pretty well,” Wynn Entertainment General Manager Rick Gray said Thursday.
+“You know, when I met Michael, he was a musician in ‘Avenue Q,’ but it was clear his dream was to compose music.
+He was a funny guy, a wacky guy who loved life, but he took the music in ‘Le Reve’ and all of his work very seriously.”

-He and his friend and fellow composer-musician Keith Thompson co-founded The Composers Showcase of Las Vegas in May 2006.
+Brennan and his friend and fellow composer-musician Keith Thompson co-founded the Composers Showcase of Las Vegas in May 2006.
 The show started as a loose gathering of Vegas composers at a piano bar at Suede Restaurant.
-Today, it is a monthly production, always emceed by Thompson, at Myron’s at the Smith Center.
+Today, it is a monthly production, always emceed by Thompson, at Myron’s at The Smith Center.

-“We’ve lost a musical giant,” said Thompson, former MD of “We Will Rock You” at Paris Theater and “Jersey Boys,” at Palazzo and the Paris.
+“We’ve lost a musical giant,” said Thompson, former musical director of “We Will Rock You” at the Paris Theater and “Jersey Boys” at Palazzo and Paris Las Vegas.
 “I’m really devastated.”

+Thompson himself is in Florida and had planned to meet with Brennan while the two were away.
+Thompson has early plans to dedicate the Composers Showcase on Feb.
+23 to Brennan’s music.
+He said, “I think it is only appropriate to honor him, at least by dedicating part of the next show to his work, at the Composers Showcase.”

-Two “Le Reve” musicians, guitarist Mundo Juillerat and bassist Tyler Williams (who replaced Brennan as the show’s MD) had planned to reunite with Brennan when he got back from Florida.
+Two “Le Reve” musicians, guitarist Mundo Juillerat and bassist Tyler Williams (who replaced Brennan as the show’s music director) had planned to reunite with Brennan when he got back from Florida.

 “Tyler and I were going to crash his place and hang with him when he got back,” Juillerat said Wednesday night.
 “I’m gutted.”

+Brennan’s compositions have also been played through “Blackstone,” a pirate-themed production from Mirage Entertainment in Changsha, China.

+In theater, Brennan’s had composed the score for “Clowntown,” the dark, circus-themed musical directed by Allegra Libonati, who also helped head up the relaunch of Spiegelworld’s “Opium” at The Cosmopolitan of Las Vegas.
+“Clowntown” had played at UNLV’s Judy Bayley Theatre in May 2017 and had a stage reading at Open Jar Studios in New York in 2019.
+Vegas piano great Phil Fortenberry performed “Clowntown’s” score.

-In theater, Brennan’s musical “Citizen Ruth” won Best Musical at the New York International Fringe Festival.
+Elsewhere in musical theater, Brennan’s musical “Citizen Ruth” won best musical at the New York International Fringe Festival.
 He was also a composer for animation.
 Two of his animated short films, “Nieta” and “Pasteurized,” premiered at the Cannes Film Festival.

 Madorma had just spent the holidays with Brennan’s family and said entertainment professionals from all over the world had contacted her after learning of Brennan’s death.
 She shared their message, “What a loss this is.”